danarel/ThinkPrivacy/privacy.md

 ***

-This policy was created on May 8, 2018 and was last updated on September 7, 2022.
+This policy was created on May 8, 2018 and was last updated on November 23, 2022.
 If you have any questions feel free to contact me directly here: dan [at] thinkprivacy.ch.